canweriotnow/octopress/source/_posts/2012-05-08-simplicity.markdown

 One of the most important points he makes, early on in the talk, is that we often tend to conflate "simple" with "easy," and this is far from accurate.
 It's all too easy to complect the design of languages, systems, and applications, rather than maintain simplicity and elegance.
 He's kind of (allusively) hard on Rails, but not without reason.
 One of the ongoing efforts in the refactoring and continued development of Rails is to simplify the codebase as well as the APIs.

+### Practical Elegance

 There are two modern programming languages that I think exemplify the marriage of power and simplicity that constitutes elegance.
 The first, which I use every day, is Ruby.

-For instance consider the following accumulator generator in C++:
+For instance, consider the following accumulator generator in C++:

 ``` c++ Accumulator Generator http://www.paulgraham.com/accgen.html